algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 Modern hardware can do [lots of stuff](https://software.intel.com/sites/landingpage/IntrinsicsGuide) under this paradigm, leveraging *data-level parallelism*.
 For example, the simplest thing you can do on modern Intel CPUs is to:

 1. load 256-bit block of ints (which is $\frac{256}{32} = 8$ ints),
 2. load another 256-bit block of ints,
 3. add them together,
 4. write the result somewhere else

 …and this whole transaction costs the same as loading and adding just two ints—which means we can do 8 times more work.
 Magic!

 So, as we promised before, we will perform all $16$ comparisons to compute the index of the right child node, but we leverage SIMD instructions to do it efficiently.
-Just to clarify—we want to do something like this:
+Just to clarify — we want to do something like this:

 ```cpp
 int mask = (1 << B);

 for (int i = 0; i < B; i++)
     mask |= (btree[k][i] >= x) << i;

 int i = __builtin_ffs(mask) - 1;
 // now i is the number of the correct child node
 ```